 Prop 1.3 Horizon area and equation of state Cor 1.4 Coherence flux and equation of state Thm 2.1 No phantom energy Cor 2.2 Null energy condition for dark energy Thm 3.1 Uniqueness of the $w = -1$ fixed point Prop 4.1 Gibbons-Hawking characterization of non-self coherence Prop 4.2 Distinguishability of horizon-dominated interactions Prop 4.3 Minimum distinguishability requirement Prop 4.4 Two-sided bound on $\Lambda$ Prop 5.1 Bounded eternal expansion Prop 5.2 Connection to holographic noise Prop 5.3 Falsifiability

-Prop 1.1 Planck-scale observers constitute geometry Prop 1.2 Horizon entropy is an observer census Prop 2.1 Substrate homogeneity from constitutive universality Prop 2.2 Cosmological homogeneity is inherited Prop 3.1 Particles are substrate resonances Prop 3.2 Crystallization depletes the substrate Prop 3.3 Two crystallization regimes Prop 4.1 Cosmological fractions are crystallization fractions Prop 4.2 Dark energy is substrate coherence Prop 5.1 The great desert is substrate-filled Prop 5.2 First crystallization scale Prop 6.1 Substrate perspective on double saturation Prop 6.2 Holographic bound on crystallization Prop 7.1 Holographic noise as substrate signature Prop 7.2 Unified source of dark energy constraints and holographic noise Prop 7.3 Cross-prediction with dark matter
+Prop 1.1 Planck-scale observers constitute geometry Prop 1.2 Horizon entropy is an observer census Prop 2.1 Substrate homogeneity from constitutive universality Prop 2.2 Cosmological homogeneity is inherited Prop 3.1 Particles are substrate resonances Prop 3.2 Crystallization depletes the substrate Prop 3.3 Two crystallization regimes Prop 4.1 Cosmological fractions are crystallization fractions Prop 4.2 Dark energy is substrate coherence Prop 5.1 The great desert is substrate-filled Prop 5.2 First crystallization scale Prop 6.1 Substrate perspective on endpoint saturation Prop 6.2 Holographic bound on crystallization Prop 7.1 Holographic noise as substrate signature Prop 7.2 Unified source of dark energy constraints and holographic noise Prop 7.3 Cross-prediction with dark matter

 Prop 1.1 CKM insufficiency Prop 1.2 Framework predicts Majorana neutrinos Cor 1.3 Leptogenesis is available Prop 2.2 Mass scale from framework Thm 3.2 CP asymmetry parameter Prop 3.3 Resonant enhancement Prop 4.2 Efficiency factor Thm 5.1 Lepton-to-baryon conversion Thm 6.1 Baryon asymmetry from leptogenesis Prop 6.2 Electroweak-scale leptogenesis is viable Cor 7.1 Heavy neutrino signatures Cor 7.2 Connection to $0\nu\beta\beta$

-Prop 1.5 Epistemic horizons are observer-specific Prop 1.6 Viability uses the causal horizon; tightening uses the epistemic horizon Thm 2.1 Geometric bound Prop 3.1 Coherence budget Thm 4.1 Observer dissolution at Planck density Prop 4.2 Re-formation after bounce Prop 5.1 Coherence ontology Thm 5.2 Coherence conservation excludes the bounce Prop 5.3 Type II fusion reinforces the prohibition Thm 5.4 Sign prediction Prop 6.1 The bound does not explain the hierarchy Prop 6.2 Conditions for a tighter bound Prop 7.2 Cross-level geometric consistency Prop 7.3 Coherence absorption at bootstrap levels Prop 7.4 Coherence partition within a horizon volume Prop 7.5 The hierarchy is the second law Prop 8.3 Cross-level consistency Prop 8.4 Reframing the hierarchy Prop 8.5 Breakdown of the level-independence approximation Prop 8.6 The hierarchy from level 0's perspective Prop 8.7 Numerical consistency check Prop 8.8 The hierarchy requires an independent constraint
+Prop 1.5 Epistemic horizons are observer-specific Prop 1.6 Viability uses the causal horizon; tightening uses the epistemic horizon Thm 2.1 Geometric bound Prop 3.1 Coherence budget Thm 4.1 Observer dissolution at Planck density Prop 4.2 Re-formation after bounce Prop 5.1 Coherence ontology Thm 5.2 Coherence conservation excludes the bounce Prop 5.3 Type II fusion reinforces the prohibition Thm 5.4 Sign prediction Prop 6.1 The bound does not explain the hierarchy Prop 6.2 Conditions for a tighter bound Prop 7.2 Cross-level geometric consistency Prop 7.3 Coherence absorption at bootstrap levels Prop 7.4 Coherence partition within a horizon volume Prop 7.5 The hierarchy is the second law Prop 8.3 Cross-level consistency Prop 8.4 Reframing the hierarchy Prop 8.5 Breakdown of the level-independence approximation Prop 8.6 The hierarchy from level 0's perspective Prop 8.7 Numerical consistency check Prop 8.8 The hierarchy requires an independent constraint Thm 8.10 Strict positivity of $\Lambda$ Cor 8.11 Numerical lower bound

 Thermo Extensions